pelagus/bufferbloat.org/README.md

 Bufferbloat.org is created and maintained by **Emanuele Brandi**.

-I've spent more than twenty years building products that shape how people experience the web, including work on Google Search, AdSense and Firefox.
-Throughout my career, I've cared deeply about the health of the open web and about building technology that is transparent, useful and easy to understand.
+I've spent more than two decades trying to make the web work a little better.
+Somewhere along the way, I developed an obsession with things that are measurable, transparent and useful, and lost almost all patience for black boxes.

-Bufferbloat.org is an independent open-source project created because I believe internet responsiveness deserves the same attention as internet speed, and because the tools we use to measure the web should themselves be open to inspection and improvement.
+After spending most of my career building commercial products, Bufferbloat.org is my first open-source project.
+I built it because I believe the web needs independent, transparent and community-owned tools more than ever, and because the tools we use to measure the web should themselves be open to inspection, scrutiny and improvement.

+I hope you find it useful.
+If you do, whether as an individual or an organisation, please consider contributing.

 - Website: https://bufferbloat.org
 - GitHub: https://github.com/pelagus
 - LinkedIn: https://linkedin.com/in/ebrandi

----

 ## License

 MIT